Waupaca County Court Records

 Statewide Criminal History Checks

-The Crime Information Bureau (CIB) within the Wisconsin Department of Justice operates the state’s Centralized Criminal History (CCH) database.
+The Crime Information Bureau (CIB) within the Wisconsin Department of Justice manages the state's Centralized Criminal History (CCH) database.
 This fingerprint-supported repository contains arrest data, prosecution and court findings, sentences, and Department of Corrections notices for adult offenders statewide.

-- Online via WORCS — The Wisconsin Online Record Check System (WORCS) allows anyone to submit a name-based criminal background check and receive results electronically.
+1. Online via WORCS – The Wisconsin Online Record Check System (WORCS) lets anyone submit a name-based criminal background check and receive results electronically.
 The fee is $7 per search for a standard criminal history check and $10 for a caregiver background check.
-An additional $5 fee applies for results that must be mailed rather than retrieved online.
-No registration is required for public-access searches; users simply click “Submit Request” on the Public Access tab.
+An additional $5 fee applies if results must be mailed rather than retrieved online.
+No registration is required for public-access searches—just click Submit Request on the Public Access tab.

 Wisconsin Department of Justice

-Crime Information Bureau – Record Check Unit
+Crime Information Bureau Record Check Unit

 P.O.
 Box 2688